kivy/kivy/doc/sources/installation/installation-windows.rst

 Installing Kivy's dependencies
 --------------------------

-We offer the above wheels for the Kivy core and for its below dependencies separately, so that you can install only the desired dependencies.
+We offer the wheels for Kivy and the wheels for its dependencies separately, so that you can install only the dependencies you want.
 The dependencies are offered as sub-packages, starting with ``kivy_deps``, for example ``kivy_deps.sdl2``.

 .. note::